 Attend a consultation session and submit your feedback

-The draft water sharing plan rules for floodplain harvesting licences will be on public exhibition for a period of 40 days in each of the following valleys in the northern Murray–Darling Basin.
+The draft water sharing plan rules for floodplain harvesting licences will be on public exhibition in each of the following valleys in the northern Murray–Darling Basin.

 |Floodplain valley||Public exhibition status||Closing date for submissions|